ErikUmble/hackrpi-2024/README.md

 ## Hosting
 Able works by tying together a bunch of incredible APIs.
 We're standing on the shoulders of giants to create something like this in just 24 hours.
-As such, if you would like to host an instance of Able yourself, you are going to need to get an API key from OpenAI, Google Maps, Firebase, and Google Speech-to-Text.
+As such, if you would like to host an instance of Able yourself, you are going to need to get an API key from OpenAI, Google Maps, Firebase Admin, Google Speech-to-Text, and Google Speech (for text to speech).

 Clone this repository.